 Courtyard: (left) eastern side with S. Ivo; (right) western side where the main entrance is situated

-In 1564 Pope Pius IV commissioned Pirro Ligorio a project for a total renovation of the buildings which housed Archiginnasio della Sapienza: in 1561 Ligorio had engraved Antiquae Urbis Imago (external link), one of the first reconstruction of ancient Rome where he had shown his deep knowledge of Roman architecture; in 1562 he designed a casino for Pope Pius IV where he made use of this knowledge.
-His project for Archiginnasio della Sapienza was based on a large rectangular courtyard with two semicircular walls at its ends (a design similar to those of Basilica Ulpia and of the rear part of Terme di Caracalla); Giacomo Della Porta, who actually built most of the current palace in the following years, made many changes to Ligorio's project, but the semicircular fašade of S. Ivo della Sapienza is part of the original project.
-Only one of the two bell towers planned by Della Porta was completed.
+In 1564 Pope Pius IV commissioned Pirro Ligorio a project for a total renovation of the buildings which housed Archiginnasio della Sapienza: in 1561 Ligorio had engraved Antiquae Urbis Imago (see a detail of it - it opens in another window), one of the first reconstructions of ancient Rome where he had shown his deep knowledge of classical architecture.
+His project for Archiginnasio della Sapienza was based on a large rectangular courtyard with two semicircular walls at its ends (a design similar to that he made for the courtyard of Casino di Pio IV in 1562).

 The inner courtyard and the church show the heraldic symbols of the popes who one after the other contributed to building and decorating Archiginnasio della Sapienza and S. Ivo.